 In August 2014, Kevin Counihan, who had served as CEO of the highly successful state-run exchange in Connecticut, was selected to be the CEO of the federally run marketplace.
-In the ensuing year, the federally run exchange has continued to grow and improve.
+In the ensuing years, the federally run exchange has continued to grow and improve.
+Counihan left the post at the beginning of the Trump administration.

 The federally run exchange has also proven to be a cost-efficient enrollment platform.
 For 2014 enrollees, the federally run exchange spent an average of $647 per enrollee, which was less than half the $1,503 per enrollee that state-run exchanges spent.

-In addition, millions of people have enrolled in Medicaid through the federally run exchange, including many who are newly eligible due to Medicaid expansion (nearly half the states have opted not to expand Medicaid however, and a disproportionate number of them are states that use the federally run exchange).
+In addition, millions of people have enrolled in Medicaid through the federally run exchange, including many who are newly eligible due to Medicaid expansion (19 states have opted not to expand Medicaid however, and a disproportionate number of them are states that use the federally run exchange; among the states with their own exchanges, only Idaho has not expanded Medicaid).

 Healthcare.gov does the heavy lifting